gbdev/pandocs/content/SGB_Functions.md

 ` Bit 14    - X-Flip           (0=Normal, 1=Mirror horizontally)`\
 ` Bit 15    - Y-Flip           (0=Normal, 1=Mirror vertically)`

-Even though 32x32 map entries are transferred, only upper 32x28 are actually used (256x224 pixels, SNES screen size).
-The 20x18 entries in the center of the 32x28 area should be set to 0000h as transparent space for the gameboy window to be displayed inside.
-Non-transparent border data will cover the gameboy window (for example, Mario\'s Picross does this).
+The 32x28 map entries correspond to 256x224 pixels of the Super NES screen.
+The 20x18 entries in the center of the 32x28 area should be set to a blank (solid color 0) tile as transparent space for the Game Boy window to be displayed inside.
+Non-transparent border data will cover the Game Boy window (for example, *Mario\'s Picross* does this, as does *WildSnake* to a lesser extent).

 ### SGB Command 18h - OBJ\_TRN